guipradow/Linear-Regression/README.md

 # Linear-Regression
-Repo with linear regression case studies
+Repo with linear regression case studies using OLS and gradient descending